389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

 -   **sh -x /home/source/fedora/389-ds-base/389-ds-base-git-local.sh /home/source/ds389/ds** --> this does the same thing as the git archive command above

--   **git log --oneline 389-ds-base-1.2.11.29.. \> /tmp/cl-info** - The version should be the current version.
+-   **git log -\\\-oneline 389-ds-base-1.2.11.29.. \> /tmp/cl-info** - The version should be the current version.
 This gathers all the changes since the last release.

 -   Edit the **/tmp/cl-info** file.
 Remove the hash prefix value for all bugzilla and trac bugs.
 Leave the hash for coverity/misc updates.